 In this post, I’m going to share with you the secret to a powerful period of mystagogy.
-If you’ve been struggling with what to do during this final period of the Rite of Christian Initiation of Adults, keep reading.
+If you’ve been struggling with what to do during this final period of the Order of Christian Initiation of Adults, keep reading.
 However, I have to warn you that, while the solution is simple, implementing it in your parish may take time and patience.

-So finally, turning to paragraphs 247-248, we read:
+So finally, turning to paragraph 247, we read:

 Eight great Masses is the key to great mystagogy

-There is a theme common to each of these directives that is often overlooked by RCIA teams.
+There is a theme common to each of these directives that is often overlooked by initiation teams.
 None of these passages speak about adding on extra catechetical sessions or gatherings after baptism.
 Instead, they all focus on the role of the faithful, especially in the context of Sunday Mass.
-So in order to provide a postbaptismal catechesis as envisioned by the RCIA, we have to celebrate eight excellent Sunday liturgies, starting with the Easter Vigil and ending with Pentecost.
+So in order to provide a postbaptismal catechesis as envisioned by the rite, we have to celebrate eight excellent Sunday liturgies, starting with the Easter Vigil and ending with Pentecost.

 And, for these liturgies to be truly excellent, we will need more than just good production values.
 The liturgies have to be celebrated in such a way that successfully encourages the full, conscious, and active participation of the assembly.